-There were three of them and their names were Bronte, Sterope, and Arge.
+There were three of them named Bronte, Sterope, and Arge.

-Then three monstrous giants who had center arms were also born, Cotto, Briareus, and Gyges.
+Then three monstrous giants with center arms were also born, Cotto, Briareus, and Gyges.

 From the union with the sea, Gaea had other children, all divinities specialized with the waters: Nereo, father of the Nereid nymphs; Taumante, father of the rainbow; Forchi, Keto, and others.

 When the war broke out between Cronus and Zeus for the domination of the universe, Gaea remained neutral: many of her children fought among themselves, one armed against the other.
-Gaea’s only satisfaction was to see her children always alive, all being immortal.
+Gaea’s only satisfaction was seeing her children always alive, all immortal.